MelCoderDojo/love/README.md

 # love2d
-Kid-friendly materials for the LÖVE framework.
+School-friendly materials for the LÖVE framework.